ssp21/ssp21-spec/ssp21.md

 * Shared-secret mode may only use a random nonce for ephemeral data and never provides forward secrecy.
 * The ephemeral data in public-key modes is an ephemeral DH public key.
 These modes always provide forward secrecy when paired with an encrypting session mode.
-* Certificate and pre-shared public key modes calculate the input key material in the same manner.
-The only difference is that the remote party's public is dynamically authenticated from a certificate instead of being statically pre-configured.
+* Both public-key modes calculate the input key material in the same manner.
+The only difference how the trust is established for the remote parties static public key (pre-shared vs certificate).

 #### Shared secret mode